 In a first step I want to observe the resemblances of specific adjustments of the reformation as the implementation of practises of freedom by freeing the promise of salvation through faith from its proprietary distribution.
 On this first level we can observe similar structures in both contexts: In this perspective FLOSS and Protestantism will appear to be analogs.

-al practice of indulgence trade.
+It was the struggle of the reformators reformers to challenge the copyright of cChristian orthodoxy in order to rectify the heretical practice of indulgence trade.
 The foundational modification performed by the theologians of the reformation was only possible by implementing a practice of theological freedom which was achieved by denying the exclusive authority of religious and theological authorship of the roman-catholic Roman Catholic Church church.22 This directly resembles the paradigm of free software’s decentralization of to dispense with the centralization of decision-making by denying any sort of copyright and by freeing releasing software code into the public domain.

 The scriptural principle as an epistemological proposition initially leads to what Matthias Gockel has called “a theology of open sources,” which holds the referential standard of theological search for truth and dogmatic authorship.23 Luther's emphasis on the importance of the linguistic methods of his time shows that theological authorship on the basis of Scripture must be implemented in a controlled, comprehensible and therefore transparent way.24